St. John's College (Annapolis/Santa Fe): Great Books program

 The Great Books program (often called simply "the Program" or "the New Program" at St. John's) was developed at the University of Chicago by Stringfellow Barr, Scott Buchanan, Robert Hutchins, and Mortimer Adler in the mid-1930s as an alternative form of education to the then rapidly changing undergraduate curriculum.
-St. John's adopted the Great Books program in 1937, when the college was facing the possibility of financial and academic ruin.
+St. John's adopted the Great Books program in 1937 when the college faced financial and academic ruin.
 The Great Books program in use today was also heavily influenced by Jacob Klein, who was dean of the college in the 1940s and 1950s.

-The four-year program of study, nearly all of which is mandatory, requires that students read and discuss the works of many of Western civilization's most prominent contributors to philosophy, theology, mathematics, science, music, poetry, and literature.
-Tutorials (mathematics, language, and music), as well as seminar and laboratory, are discussion-based.
-In the mathematics tutorial students often demonstrate propositions that mathematicians throughout various ages have laid out.
+The four-year program of study, nearly all mandatory, requires that students read and discuss the works of many of Western civilization's most prominent contributors to philosophy, theology, mathematics, science, music, poetry, and literature.
+Tutorials (mathematics, language, and music) and seminar and laboratory are discussion-based.
+In the mathematics tutorial, students often demonstrate propositions that mathematicians of various ages have laid out.
 In the language tutorial student translations are presented (ancient Greek is studied in the first two years and French for the last two).
-The tutorials, with seminar and laboratory, constitute the classes.
-All classes, and in particular the seminar, are considered formal exercises; consequently, students address one another, as well as their teachers, by their honorific and last name during class.
+The tutorials, with seminars and laboratories, constitute the classes.
+All classes, particularly the seminar, are considered formal exercises; consequently, students address one another and their teachers by their honorific and last name during class.

-St. John's avoids modern textbooks, lectures, and examinations, in favor of a series of manuals.
-While traditional (A to F) grades are given and provided on transcripts, the culture of the school de-emphasizes their importance and grades are released only at the request of the student.
+St. John's avoids modern textbooks, lectures, and examinations in favor of a series of manuals.
+While traditional (A to F) grades are given and provided on transcripts, the culture of the school de-emphasizes their importance, and grades are released only at the request of the student.
 Grading is based largely on class participation and papers.
-Tutors, as faculty members are called at the college, play a non-directive role in the classroom, compared to mainstream colleges.
-However, at St. John's this varies by course and instructor.
-Class size is small on both campuses, with a student to tutor ratio of 7:1.
-Seminar is the largest class, with around 20 students, but led by two tutors.
-Daytime tutorials are smaller, typically ranging between 12 and 16 students and are led by one tutor.
+"Tutors", as faculty members are called at the college, play a non-directive role in the classroom, compared to mainstream colleges.
+However, this varies according to the course and instructor at St. John's.
+The class size is small on both campuses, with a student-to-tutor ratio of 7:1.
+The seminar is the largest class, with around 20 students, and is led by two tutors.
+Daytime tutorials are smaller, typically ranging between 12 and 16 students, and are led by one tutor.
 Preceptorials are the smallest class size, ranging between 3 and 9 students.